gmc17/ShortDeckNoLuckPoker/README.md

 ## Project Overview

-This project aims to develop an AI agent capable of playing Short Deck Poker using advanced reinforcement learning techniques.
-It utilizes the AS-MCCFR algorithm to compute approximate Nash equilibrium strategies.
+This project utilizes the AS-MCCFR algorithm to compute Nash equilibrium strategies for Shortdeck Heads-up Poker.

 ## File Structure